Almonte Readers & Writers is an incorporated non-profit organization presenting literary events and programs to audiences from across Lanark County

 Who we are

-Almonte Readers & Writers (ARW) is located in the municipality of Mississippi Mills, in the town of Almonte, Ontario, Canada.
+Almonte Readers & Writers (ARW) is based in the municipality of Mississippi Mills, in the town of Almonte, Ontario, Canada.

 Established in 2023, ARW is co-founded by Jessie Carson and Jenn Snider Cruise, with support from Edith Cody-Rice.

 Jessie Carson is a writer of creative non-fiction, a reader, a facilitator, and the mother of three boys.
-She teaches part-time at Algonquin College and was a professional writer for over a decade.
-Having been a resident of Almonte for many years, she is dedicated to showcasing the region and supporting the growth of the local and neighbouring literary communities.
+She teaches Communications at Algonquin College and was a professional writer for over a decade.
+Currently, she is pursuing her MFA in Creative Non-fiction at Kings University in Nova Scotia.
+Having been a resident of Almonte for many years, she knows the wealth of talent in the area and is dedicated to showcasing the region’s writers and supporting the growth of the local and neighbouring literary communities.

-Jenn Snider Cruise is a multidisciplinary artist, curator, writer, and arts administrator with over 20 years of experience as a director, coordinator, and facilitator of non-profit and charitable arts and cultural organizations.
+Jenn Snider Cruise is a multidisciplinary artist and arts administrator with over 20 years of experience as an Executive and Managing Director, coordinator, and facilitator of non-profit and charitable arts and cultural organizations in Toronto, Kingston, and Ottawa.
 She has an MA from OCAD University (2015).
-She lives in Perth, Ontario, Canada with her son and partner.
+She lives in Perth, Ontario, Canada with her son, and partner.

 Land Acknowledgement